Shortcuts to Adiabaticity for the Quantum Rabi Model: Efficient Generation of Giant Entangled cat States via Parametric Amplification

 where we have neglected the undesired terms by assuming $\Omega_{\rm{i}}(t)=\dot{r}(t)$ and $\lambda\ll\Delta$.
-The condition $\Omega_{\rm{i}}(t)=\dot{r}(t)$ has been applied according to the transitionless algorithm to counteract the nonadiabatic transition caused by the time-dependent unitary transformation $S(t)$ (see the Supplemental Material \cite{SM} for details). {To show the advantages of our STA protocol, as compared to the adiabatic scheme \cite{Prl120093602}, in the following discussion} we denote $\tilde{*}$ and $*$ ($*=\eta,\lambda,r,\cdots$) to represent all the parameters in the adiabatic and STA processes, respectively.
-Note that, $\tilde{*}$ and $*$ have the same physical meaning.
+The condition $\Omega_{\rm{i}}(t)=\dot{r}(t)$ has been applied according to the transitionless algorithm to counteract the nonadiabatic transition caused by the time-dependent unitary transformation $S(t)$ (see the Supplemental Material \cite{SM} for details).
+The effective normalized coupling strength of ${H}_{S}(t)$ is

+{To show the advantages of our STA protocol, as compared to the adiabatic scheme \cite{Prl120093602}, in the following discussion} we denote $\tilde{*}$ and $*$ ($*=\eta,\lambda,r,\ldots$) to represent all the parameters in the adiabatic and STA processes, respectively.
+Here, $\tilde{*}$ and $*$ have the same physical meaning.